hydrodynamicstability/statquotes/README.md

   - *Regression Modeling Strategies, with Applications to Linear Models, Logistic Regression, and Survival Analysis*.
 Springer.

+- "The independence assumption...is fragile as a statistical matter, because modest violations of independence may have major consequences while being nearly impossible to detect....Even modest violations of independence can introduce substantial biases into conventional procedures."

+  - David A. Freedman & Richard A. Berk (2005)

+  - Statistical assumptions as empirical commitments.
+In *Law, Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
+Aldine de Gruyter, pp. 235-254.

 ## Categorical data

 - "Cross-tabulation before regression."